-While listening to your favorite songs from the music library on iPhone and iPad, it used to be plausible to request the voice assistant Siri to “evaluate this song,” Siri from nowhere but from inside the device promptly pops up from the speaker of the phone to give a detailed review for that particular song you are waiting to see the result, Siri, the invisible assistant, would do so without a stir.
+While listening to your favorite songs from the music library on iPhone and iPad, it used to be plausible to request the voice assistant Siri to “evaluate this song,” Siri came from nowhere, but from inside the device promptly popped up from the speaker of the phone to give a detailed review for that particular song you are waiting to see the result, Siri, the invisible assistant, would do so without a stir.

-It was an extraordinary inventiveness from the iPhone maker, Siri was introduced back in 2011 alongside the iPhone 4s, and the ability to evaluate songs in the Apple music library with Siri was debuted with Apple iOS 8.
+It was an extraordinary invention from the iPhone maker.
+Siri was introduced back in 2011 alongside the iPhone 4s, and the ability to evaluate songs in the Apple music library with Siri was debuted with Apple iOS 8.

 Siri used to carry out the requests and rate the songs.
 Still, now it’s just projecting its ideas in words, “I’m sorry, I’m afraid I can’t do that,” we were wondering if Siri has lost its potential to obey the owner’s words or in some cases, users are discovering that Siri has rated enough songs, it can’t do more as it is losing its elixirs.

 As of now, it’s ambiguous If this problem is a deliberate enhancement by Apple, or it could be a sporadic server-side problem.
 It is noteworthy that both iOS 15 and iOS 15.2 revamped voice assistant Siri’s functions and features.